Duke-GCB/gcb-ansible-roles/build_ember_app/README.md

 ## Usage

-This role uses a nodejs Docker image to build the application from source into a named docker volume.. build\_ember\_app is designed to run before [bespin_web](../bespin_web), where a Docker container running a web server serves a pre-built Ember application from a named docker volume.
+This role uses a nodejs Docker image to build the application from source into a named docker volume. build\_ember\_app is designed to run before [bespin_web](../bespin_web), where a Docker container running a web server serves a pre-built Ember application from a named docker volume.

 It requires the following variables to build the docker image: